anagarciabautista/DatosMasivos/Evaluation/Readme.md

  <H2> Test </H2>

  <H5 aling="center">
-1.- Libreria spark
+1.- Spark library

-2.- para que no marque errores
+2.- so that it does not mark errors

-3.- cargamos el csv
+3.- we load the csv

-4.- selecionamos las columnas que vamos a entrenar
-5.- entrenamos la data que colocamos en el vectorassembler 6.- la data entrenada la pasamos al modelo
+4.- select the columns that we are going to train

+5.- we train the data that we put in the vectorassembler

+6.- we pass the trained data to the model

-7.- Evaluate clustering by calculate Within Set Sum of Squared Errors.
+7.- Evaluate the grouping by calculating Within the sum of quadratic errors.

-8.- resultado </H5>
+8.- result </H5>

      import org.apache.spark.sql.SparkSession
      import org.apache.spark.ml.clustering.KMeans